Document Type

 Comments

-All files are geopackages (.gpkg) and can be viewed in any GIS software such as QGIS or ArcGIS.
+Main file is a .zip file of geopackage pool data and supplementary tables; individual data group and table files can be accessed under Additional Files.
+Pool layers are geopackages (.gpkg) and can be viewed in any GIS software such as QGIS or ArcGIS.
 These files were created in QGIS version 3.32.0.
+Python scripts (.ipnyb) under additional data can be viewed in software such as Jupyter Notebook.

-Attributes (in all files)
+Attributes (in all geopackages)

 • Area: area of each polygon (m²).